What is a 2nd chance checking product?

 Freedom Checking - St. Louis Community » View details

-Freedom Checking allows you to access our entire product and service portfolio, while reducing the major expenses related to alternative financial services.
+Freedom Checking allows members to access our entire product and service portfolio, while reducing the major expenses related to alternative financial services.

 2nd Chance Checking – United Consumers » View details

 Our Second Chance Checking Account can help you establish a successful banking relationship regardless of past credit problems.
 Instead of paying payday lenders or check-cashing companies an average of 400% interest (the industry average), you pay just $10 per month for unlimited check writing.